How to Establish Texas Domicile as an Expat

 You must visit Texas in person to:

-- Get your Texas driver's license (cannot be done remotely)
+- Get your Texas driver license (cannot be done remotely on the first issuance)

-- Optionally: Register to vote (can also be done online later)
+- Optionally: Register to vote in person (can also be done online afterward)

 - Optionally: Open a Texas bank account